Board of Directors

 Jane Alcorn is Professor of Pharmacy and past Associate Dean of Research and Graduate Affairs of the College of Pharmacy and Nutrition, University of Saskatchewan.
 She has a Doctor of Veterinary Medicine from the Western College of Veterinary Medicine, University of Saskatchewan, and a PhD in Pharmaceutical Sciences (Pharmacokinetics) from the University of Kentucky.
 Jane has expertise in pharmacokinetics which she has applied to research focused on the determinants of neonatal exposure risk in the medicated nursing mother/neonate dyad and to the health benefits of phytochemicals such as flaxseed lignans and the cannabinoids.
 Jane provides pharmacokinetic expertise to a significant number of collaborative and translational research projects.
 Jane is a co-lead of the Cannabinoid Research Initiative of Saskatchewan (CRIS), an interdisciplinary research cluster whose goal is to provide Canadians with the evidence-based knowledge needed to effectively and appropriately use medical Cannabis.
 As newly appointed Dean, Jane hopes to continue a strong applied research tradition in the two divisions and to work closely with stakeholders to ensure the college provides high quality professional programs and graduates.

 CSHP-PAS Representative (Appointed)

 Laura Almas graduated from the University of Saskatchewan in 2015 and started working in hospital pharmacy with the Regina Qu'Appelle Health Region as a new graduate.
 She then completed her hospital residency in Regina and continued to work for the health region as a clinical pharmacist in the areas of cardiology and critical care.
 Laura also worked part-time with Shoppers Drug Mart to provide enhanced services to patients.
 She is currently working at Royal University Hospital in Saskatoon.
 She is engaged in pharmacy research and continues to research in the areas of enhancing patient safety on transitions in care through the health care system and medication reconciliation on hospital discharge.
 Laura was heavily involved in leadership and professional advocacy during her undergraduate training and looks forward to continuing to contribute to the growth of the profession in this new role.
-This is her first term as the Canadian Society of Hospital Pharmacists representative on the PAS Board of Directors.
+This is her second term as the Canadian Society of Hospital Pharmacists SK Branch Representative on the PAS Board of Directors.